 Migration from Woolwich to Mirfield

-Sometime between 1808 and 1825, Martha was uprooted from London and firmly planted in Mirfield, West Yorkshire, where Martha married my third great-grandfather, Thomas Sheard.
+Sometime between 1808 and 1825, Martha was uprooted from London and planted in Mirfield, West Yorkshire, where Martha married my third great-grandfather, Thomas Sheard.
 I had no clue as to why this should be.
-There really had to be a very good reason for a family to move such a great distance in those times, when the most distance that the average working class person moved was into a nearby parish.
+There had to be a very good reason for a family to move such a great distance in those times, when the most distance that the average working class person moved was into a nearby parish.
 The driving influence in the movement of most working class families in the early 19th century was for work, so movement from country to town may involve moving from working on the land to working in the mill.
 But why would someone move from the hub of activity, a busy naval and military town in London, to come to a small borough where woollen cloth manufacture was the tradition and times were hard?
 My first instinct was that it was a family returning home, but most of the Arnolds in the BMD records hail from the south, especially London, and not Yorkshire, so clearly Martha was moving north, not returning here.

 In the middle of documenting all the birth, marriage and death records that we can find, it is easy to forget what was going on socially, militarily and economically at the beginning of the 19th Century – when England was in the thick of the industrial revolution and also fighting the Napoleonic wars.
-I have already come across family drama in the early years of that century, detailed in my article “A case of industrial espionage” when my 5th Great Grandfather on my father’s side was arrested on suspicion of aiding and abetting his brother-in-law in creating drawings and models of textile machinery, with a view to taking them to France.
+I have already come across family drama in the early years of that century, detailed in my article “A case of industrial espionage” when my paternal 5th Great Grandfather was arrested on suspicion of aiding and abetting his brother-in-law in creating drawings and models of textile machinery, with a view to taking them to France.
 Is it possible that I can find another family connection to that turbulent history?